DavidShears/LogParser/README.md

 ## To-do:
 1. Implement system for multi-user environment.
 Need to handle multiple log files and multiple output files, primarily for web browser mode.
-2. Amend ipreport.js to accept an input file (csv?) to handle reporting in bulk
+2. Amend ipreport.js to accept an input file (csv) to handle reporting using bulk-report API
 3. Cleanup botblocked logic